Testing gravitational physics by combining DESI DR1 and weak lensing datasets using the E_G estimator: Results

 We now present our correlation measurements using the BOSS-DR12 lens samples with the three weak lensing surveys KiDS-1000, DES-Y3 and HSC-Y1.
 Fig.~\ref{fig:eg_allBOSS} presents the $\Upsilon_{gg}(R)$, $\Upsilon_{gm}(R)$ and corresponding $E_G(R,z)$ measurements by direct determination.
 The errors are derived from the analytical covariance, and the results are compared to the theoretical model predictions using the best-fitting linear galaxy bias to the $\Upsilon_{gg}(R)$ measurements.

 For the determination of $E_G$, we used the measurements of the RSD parameter $\beta$ for BOSS galaxies in narrow redshift slices by \cite{2019MNRAS.484..442Z}, following the method described in Sec 9.2 of \cite{blake_testing_2020}.
 We again adopt $R_0 = 3 \, h^{-1}$ Mpc.
-Fig.~\ref{fig:eg_allBOSS} compares the $E_G(R,z)$ measurements by direct determination to the predictions of the fiducial model $E_G(z) = \Omega_{m,0}/f(z)$ for $\Omega_m = 0.31$, and the best-fitting empirical scale-dependent model introduced in Eq.~\ref{eq:scaleModel}.
-Fig.~\ref{fig:egzall} compares the measurements of the scale-averaged $E_G(z)$ values at each redshift, using both direct determination and the maximum-likelihood method, and the latter results are also listed in Table~\ref{tab:egresults}.
-In general, the $E_G(z)$ measurements using the maximum-likelihood method agree well with the $\Omega_m = 0.31$ model (which we discuss further in Sec.~\ref{subsec:reddep} below).
+Fig.~\ref{fig:eg_allBOSS} compares the $E_G(R,z)$ measurements by direct determination to the predictions of the fiducial model $E_G(z) = \Omega_m/f(z)$ for the \textit{Planck} flat $\Lambda$CDM determination $\Omega_m = 0.3153$ \citep{aghanim_planck_2020}, and the best-fitting empirical scale-dependent model introduced in Eq.~\ref{eq:scaleModel}.
+The middle row of Fig.~\ref{fig:egzall} compares the measurements of the scale-averaged $E_G(z)$ values at each redshift, using both direct determination and the maximum-likelihood method, and the latter results are also listed in Table~\ref{tab:egresults}.
+In general, the $E_G(z)$ measurements using the maximum-likelihood method agree well with the \textit{Planck} model (which we discuss further in Sec.~\ref{subsec:reddep} below).
 The best-fitting BOSS galaxy linear and non-linear bias parameters in the five lens redshift bins are: $b_L = (1.84 \pm 0.04, 1.93 \pm 0.03, 1.99 \pm 0.02, 2.10 \pm 0.02, 2.25 \pm 0.02)$ and $b_{NL} = (0.31 \pm 1.19, 0.28 \pm 0.16, 0.41 \pm 0.14, -0.06 \pm 0.16, 0.38 \pm 0.22)$.

 Whilst our results are statistically consistent with previous $E_G(z)$ measurements using BOSS+2dFLenS+KiDS-1000 presented by \cite{blake_testing_2020}, there are minor methodological differences in the GGL measurements, modelling framework and source-lens cuts adopted by the two analyses.
 Our current analysis presents the first measurements of $E_G$ from the combinations of BOSS+DES-Y3 and BOSS+HSC-Y1.